Info icon

 Risk Level: High (not acceptable risk)

-To follow Azure cloud security best practices and prevent public exposure, ensure that the functions managed with Microsoft Azure Function App are not publicly accessible.
-An Azure function is considered publicly accessible when is configured to allow inbound access through the default (public) endpoint.
+To follow Azure cloud security best practices and prevent public exposure, ensure that the functions managed with Microsoft Azure Function App are not publicly accessible or are secured with IP access restrictions.
+An Azure Function App is considered publicly accessible when it is configured to allow unrestricted inbound access through the default (public) endpoint without any IP-based access restrictions.

 Security